hasselmonians/RatCatcher/README.md

 The batch function can be _any_ function that has these arguments in this order.
 It does not necessarily even have to be a MATLAB function either, if a custom batch script is used.

+>> To see what a good batchfunction looks like, check [here](https://github.com/hasselmonians/BandwidthEstimator/blob/master/%40BandwidthEstimator/batchFunction.m).

 ### Customizing your protocol